About Bottles on a Bicycle

 All plastic cycling bottles should be BPA free!

-Could be, without an intact inner coating, a health hazard for food and drinks.
+It's a fact that alloy bottles without an intact inner coating is a health hazard.
 Generally, aluminum has a very low level of toxicity to humans, meaning, in general, it can be considered safe.
 The concern comes from overexposure, a problem that could occur more easily in the modern era.
 Studies have pointed out that increased amounts of dietary aluminum may contribute to skeletal issues in preterm or at-risk infants.
-Additionally, in higher doses, the metal can cause neurotoxicity (a form of toxicity in which a biological, chemical, or physical agent produces an adverse effect on the structure or function of the central and/or peripheral nervous system) of the blood-brain barrier. (www.isustainableearth.com/green-products/understanding-the-health-risks-of-aluminum-water-bottles)
+Additionally, in higher doses, the metal can cause neurotoxicity (a form of toxicity in which a biological, chemical, or physical agent produces an adverse effect on the structure or function of the central and/or peripheral nervous system) of the blood-brain barrier.

 That's why alloy bottle manufacturers use a coating within the aluminum bottles.
 I don't have any information about the material in these coatings, but in my humble experience, every coating will sooner or later dissolve.